OUP/HighFive-Employee-Recognition-App/README.md

 4. Run `npm install` to install dependencies in React web folder.
 5. Run `npm start` to start the React server.

+Sign in using one of the demo employees in the development db, `SELECT * from employees`

 ## Functional Requirements (High Level)